marcopal74/hass-palazzetti/docs/README.md

 # Custom component Palazzetti for Home assistant
-A Home Assistant component for manage your Palazzetti stove

-*** TO BE UPDATED: see commit comment ***

-Note :
+First of all I must thank [Vost3](https://github.com/Vost3) from where everithing is started.
+He wrote the core of the communication of the Palazzetti Class - thank you!

+This is a custom component for Home Assistant that provides informations about your Palazzetti connected product and lets you interact with it via services.

+The informations about your product are stored as attributes of the `palazzetti.stove` entity

+**Note:**
-- the status and counters of stove is updated directly when home assistant start
+- the static data, counters and dynamic data of the product are updated directly when home assistant start
-- since 23 decembre 2020 counters is updated each 10 minutes and stove status like temperature each 30 secondes or when something is updated through calling "set_parms" service
+- the update frequency is once every 7 days for static data (characteristics of the product and the Connection Box), 10 minutes for counters (working time, ignitions, total pellet consumption) and 30 seconds for dynamic data (temperatures, status and other live data).
+Single dynamic data is updated also when `palazzetti.set_param` service is called.

 ## Installation
 Create directory `custom_components` in your home assistant configs directory is not exist